TheRandomCrew/Weather-Report/README.md

 # The Project

 Your city's weather info, one click away, is just awaiting for you!
+Powered by [OpenWeather API][openweather].

 For Microverse based in these [requirements](https://www.theodinproject.com/courses/javascript/lessons/weather-app).